thegetty/quire-docs/content/documentation/site-deploy.md

 GitHub enables you to not only host your project code, but you can also use it to host a live version of your site.
 Learn more on the [GitHub Pages](https://pages.github.com/) website.

+{{< q-class "box tip" >}}
+- If you try the [Netlify](#netlify) option before trying GitHub Pages, remove the `site.zip` folder before making any commits.
+This will not break anything but it will add an unnecessary file to your project.
+{{< /q-class >}}

 ### Preview Your Project with Github Pages

 1. First, if you haven't already, follow the steps to host your project's code on GitHub in the [*GitHub*](/documentation/github) section of our documentation to create a repository for your project.

 2. In your text editor, open the `config/environments/github.yml` file.

 3. Update the `baseURL` to correspond to your own GitHub site.
-It will follow the pattern: https://YOUR-USERNAME.github.io/YOUR-PROJECT-DIRECTORY-NAME.
-So, if your GitHub username is bonjovi and your project file is blaze-of-glory, your `baseURL` would be https://bonjovi.github.io/blaze-of-glory.
+It will follow the pattern: https://YOUR-USERNAME.github.io/YOUR-PROJECT-DIRECTORY-NAME/.
+So, if your GitHub username is bonjovi and your project file is blaze-of-glory, your `baseURL` would be https://bonjovi.github.io/blaze-of-glory/.
+(Note: your GitHub username can also be your organization name if that is how your account is set-up in GitHub.)

 4. Set the `canonifyURLs` to `true`.

 5. Next, navigate to `themes/default/webpack/webpack.config.prod.js`.

-6. So that the site fonts display properly, change line 80 to `outputPath: "[YOUR-PROJECT-DIRECTORY-NAME]/img/"` And change line 92 to `outputPath: "[YOUR-PROJECT-DIRECTORY-NAME]/fonts/"`.
+6. So that the site fonts display properly, change line 80 to `outputPath: "YOUR-PROJECT-DIRECTORY-NAME/img/"` And change line 92 to `outputPath: "YOUR-PROJECT-DIRECTORY-NAME/fonts/"`.

 7. Commit and merge these changes to the repo.